haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 ### Data migration mode

 In this mode most of the data will be migrated.
 Before data migration the integrity check stages run for each step.
-If integrity check passed the Data Migration Tool installs deltalog tables (with prefix m2_cl_*) and corresponding triggers to Magento 1 database.
+If integrity check passed the 数据迁移工具 installs deltalog tables (with prefix m2_cl_*) and corresponding triggers to Magento 1 database.
 And runs data migration stage of steps.
 When migration is completed without errors the volume check checks data consistency.
 It can show a warning message if you migrate live store.
 Do not worry, delta migration will take care of this incremental data.
 Next the most valuable migration steps are described.
 It is Map Step, URL Rewrite Step, EAV Step.

 #### Map Step